ThisIsFair/Nika-Read-Only-SGPU/README.md

 * [x] Press F8 to dump **r5apex** and scan for offsets
 * [x] Press F9 twice to terminate cheat

+# The guide may contain a few scuffs, please let me know if you run into any issues when following the guide.

 ### 1. Environment set up in Linux

 - Enter BIOS and enable Virtualization Technology: